jameshume/jehtech/src/html/phabricator.md

 To get a complete view of a task 2 API calls need to be made :(

-Urg. not sure if I've missed something, but I can't figure out how to get all the tasks associate with a sub-project form `search()`.
+Urg. not sure if I've missed something, but I can't figure out how to get all the tasks associated with a sub-project form `search()`.
 Been using `query()` for this!
 For some reason `search()` wants to just give be everything from a project, which I suppose isn't so bad, just a shame I can't get it for a specific board (sub project).
 Don't know why they bothered because sub-project name's are globally unique, it would seem.

 So, using new API can get tasks for project but not sub-project.
 So either use `query()` and then suppliment with `search([task ids from query])` or search on parent project.
 But then can't associate the tasks to a sub-project, thre's nothing in the returned data to do this.
 Which seems like a P in the A until... `search()` has a constraint called `columnPHIDs`, so the work around is to get the workboard columns for a project and use them as the filter criteria... phew!

+Ah, there are extra **attachments** that can be requested!
+Haven't played with these yet!

 ### Getting Transactions For A Task
 Use [`maniphest.gettasktransactions()`](https://secure.phabricator.com/conduit/method/maniphest.gettasktransactions/)